zam11x/An-argument-for-Shia/README.md

 ## Rank of the Imams

 Some say that we exaggerate the rank of The Ahlul Bait, such as The Imams being superior to every prophet except Muhammad (s).
-Let's take a look at this part of the verse of Mubahala, in Surah Aal Imran, verse 61:
+Let's take a look at the verse of Mubahala, in Surah Aal Imran, verse 61:

 "Bring our sons, and your sons, and our women and your women, and ourselves and yourselves."